Oh the holidays. What a love/hate relationship, eh!?

 - Practice yoga for 15 mins per day or do some form of stress management

 - Adding this practice into your daily routine can help you cope with stress, leaving you less reliant on treats and alcohol.
-This WEBSITE provides free multi level and time frame yoga classes that you can do at home!
-Also check out the Headspace App on your phone for a free 10 day for 10 minutes, guided meditation program.
+This website provides free multi level and time frame yoga classes that you can do at home!
+Also check out the Headspace App on your phone for a daily 10 minute, guided meditation program.

 - Drink lots of water

-- Properly hydrating will help regulate your appetite, give you more energy, and keep your metabolism humming along.
+- Properly hydrating will help regulate your appetite, give you more energy, avoid headaches and hangovers and keep your metabolism humming along.

-- Limit treats on days when you don’t have a party or “eating commitment”
+- Limit treats on days when you don’t have a social gathering

-- Save your treats for when it matters at get-togethers.
+- Save your “sometimes foods” for when it matters at get-togethers.

 - Bring a dish